ssoonmi/05-20-Lecture-Notes/W11D5/practiceB-starter/README.md

 are stored in your database.
 The list should contain:

 * The pasta's label
-* The pasta's noodle
+* The pasta's noodle - also links that that go to  `/noodle/:id` where `:id` is the id of the noodle
-* The pasta's sauce
-* The pasta's flavor profiles as a list - also links that that go to `/flavor/:id` where `:id` is the id of the flavor profile
+* The pasta's sauce - also links that that go to  `/sauce/:id` where `:id` is the id of the sauce
 * The pasta's taste factor
 * The pasta's description